Updated on: February 8, 2025

 So, you work in a restaurant.
 You get along with your coworkers.
-You even enjoy your career so far, but you’re ready for a change of pace, a bit more responsibility.
+You even enjoy your career so far, but you’re ready for a change of pace and a bit more responsibility.
 Have you ever considered a restaurant manager position?
 If so, you’re probably asking yourself where to start.

-First, you need to know the duties of a restaurant manager so you can determine if it’s something you want to do.
-Next, (assuming you’re still interested, of course), you’ll want to build up qualities that will help you in your desired new role.
-Then you need to know what skills to hone and list on your resume.
-Finally, you may want to look at helpful restaurant management software along the way.
+First, you need to know the duties of a restaurant manager to determine if it’s something you want to do.
+Next (assuming you’re still interested), you’ll want to build up qualities that will help you in your desired new role.
+Then, you need to know what skills to hone and list them on your resume.

 What does a restaurant manager do?